13 Paralegal CV Examples That Work in 2026

 Resume profile

-Format your CV correctly
+How to format your paralegal CV correctly

 Ready to support senior solicitors and draft legal documents for clients?
 Before you go wild sending applications to lawyers, keep these CV formatting rules in mind: